FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/FLO-2D Pro Reference Manual 2021/Chapter 4.rst

  Model Features
  --------------

 The primary FLO-2D flood routing features and attributes are:

     - Floodwave attenuation can be analyzed with hydrograph routing.
     - Overland flow on unconfined surfaces is modeled in eight directions.
     - Floodplain flows can be simulated over complex topography and roughness including split flow, shallow flow and flow in multiple channels.
     - Channel, street and overland flow and the flow exchange between them can be simulated.
     - Channel flow is routed with either a rectangular, trapezoidal or natural cross section data.
     - Streets are modeled as shallow rectangular channels.
     - The flow regime can vary between subcritical and supercritical.
     - Flow over adverse slopes and backwater effects can be simulated.
     - Rainfall, infiltration losses and runoff on the alluvial fan or floodplain can be modeled.
     - Bed scour and deposition can be modeled using one of eleven sediment transport equations.
     - Viscous mudflows can be simulated.
     - The effects of flow obstructions such as buildings, walls and levees that limit storage or modify flow paths can be modeled.
     - The outflow from bridges and culverts is estimated by user defined rating curves.
     - The number of floodplain and channel elements is unlimited.
     - The exchange of surface water and storm drain flows can be simulated.
     - The exchange of surface water and groundwater can be simulated using a runtime interface with the MODFLOW groundwater model.
     - Dam and levee breach can be simulated with either a prescribe breach rate or breach erosion.

-..

 Data file preparation and computer run times vary according to the number and size of the grid elements, the inflow discharge flux and the duration of the inflow flood hydrograph being simulated.
 Most flood simulations can be accurately performed with square grid elements ranging from 20 ft (8 m) to 500 ft (130 m).
 Projects have been undertaken with grid elements as small as 10 ft (3 m).
 It is important to balance the project detail and the number of model components applied with the mapping resolution and anticipated level of accuracy in the results.
 It is often more valuable from a project perspective to have a model that runs quickly enabling many simulation scenarios to be performed from which the user can learn about how the flood project responds to mitigation or sensitivity.
 Model component selection should focus on those physical features that will significantly affect the volume distribution and area of inundation.
 A brief description of the FLO-2D components follows.

  Overland Flow
  -------------

 The simplest FLO-2D model is overland flow on an alluvial fan or floodplain.
 Typical overland flow as reflects the water surface elevation, roughness and 8-direction flow path.
 The floodplain element attributes can be modified to add detail to the predicted area of inundation.
 The grid element surface storage area or flow path can be adjusted for buildings or other obstructions.
 Using the area reduction factors (ARFs), a grid element can be completely removed from receiving any inflow.
 Any of the eight flow directions can be partially or completely blocked to represent flow obstruction.
 The area of inundation can also be affected by levees, channel breakout flows, flow constriction at bridges and culverts, or street flow in urban areas.
 Rainfall and infiltration losses can add or subtract from the flow volume on the floodplain surface.
 These overland flow components are shown in a computational flow chart in Figure 35.

 Overland flow velocities and depths vary with topography and the grid element roughness.
 Spatial variation in floodplain roughness can be assigned through the GDS pre-processor program.
 The assignment of overland flow roughness must account for vegetation, surface irregularity, non-uniform and unsteady flow.
 It is also a function of flow depth.
 Typical overland flow roughness values (Manning’s n coefficients) are shown in Table 4.

+*Table 4.
+Overland Flow Manning's n Roughness Values.* \ :sup:`1`

 .. list-table::
    :widths: 100
    :header-rows: 0

-   * - **Table 4.
-       Overland Flow Manning's n Roughness Values.\ 1**

-   * - Surface                                                |    n-value
+   * - Surface
+n-value

-   * - Dense turf                                             |    0.17 - 0.80
+   * - Dense turf
+0.17 - 0.80

-   * - Bermuda and dense grass, dense vegetation              |    0.17 - 0.48
+   * - Bermuda and dense grass, dense vegetation
+0.17 - 0.48

-   * - Shrubs and forest litter, pasture                      |    0.30 - 0.40
+   * - Shrubs and forest litter, pasture
+0.30 - 0.40

    * - Average grass cover                                    |    0.20 - 0.40